KTH/style/apps/style-web/src/content/en/styles/colors.md

 Accessibility: UI components that use `--color-tertiary` **must** have extra elements to indicate they are interactive.
 For example:

-- Specific position: a link positioned inside a navigation area
+- Specific position: a link placed in a navigation area
 - A decoration: an underlined link
 - Extra elements: icons for collappse and dropdowns